 ‘Chad’ star Nasim Pedrad blooms into a ‘sweet groove’

-“I can easily connect with the prepubescent dork I spent much of my life being,” says Nasim Pedrad, who created, wrote and stars in the new TNT comedy “Chad,” debuting April 6.
+Former “SNL” star Nasim Pedrad has taken her inner dweeb to the next level.
+She created, wrote and stars in the new TNT comedy “Chad,” debuting April 6, and already garnering rave reviews.

 “I can easily connect with the prepubescent dork I spent much of my life being,” said Nasim Pedrad.